Navigation skipped

 Speed, convenience, price and brand are four factors that Canadian shoppers look for in a shopping experience, whether online or in-store.
 When deciding whether to sell your products online or offline, take note that a recent survey conducted by the Retail Council of Canada and Microsoft Canada concluded that bricks and mortar (storefront retailing) still reigns supreme.
 Approximately 90% of sales in the largest product areas, including discount, grocery and department stores, still take place in stores – not online.
 The storefront also still dominates in specialty retailing (stores that sell specific products, such as women’s clothing or office supplies), with only 25% of sales to Canadians happening online.

-While these numbers offer a persuasive argument for opening a shop at the mall or on Main Street, major retailers are moving in both adirections, from storefronts to online and back gain.
+While these numbers offer a persuasive argument for opening a shop at the mall or on Main Street, major retailers are moving in both directions, from storefronts to online and back gain.
 For instance, Walmart® is competing with Amazon® by expanding its online options without ignoring its physical stores, where it has ramped up customer service.
 Meanwhile, Amazon has purchased the Whole Foods®† grocery chain to compete head-on with traditional grocers, including Walmart.

 Retailing is tough these days, and you don’t have to be Walmart or Amazon to encounter the same issues.
 As a retailer, you need to serve your customers whenever, wherever and however they want to shop.
 The challenges are great, but as a retailer, you have to start somewhere.
 Here are a few things to consider.